 Teachers who are curious about shifting from paper notebooks to digital ones should check out my blog on this topic.
 I share my resources for setting up a digital notebook using either Blogger or Google Sites.
 I also created a Google Site Scavenger Hunt designed to help students build a Google Site for a digital notebook or portfolio.
 Teachers working with younger students may want to check out the blog I wrote about using Google Slides instead of Google Sites to set up digital notebooks.

 #4 Communicating about Progress

 Teachers feel immense pressure to communicate with parents about student progress.
 Yet, it is unrealistic for a single teacher to keep parents and guardians updated on their students’ progress.
 Instead, this is a conversation I think students should own.

 I encourage teachers to shift the responsibility of communicating with parents to students.
 I believe students should provide their parents with regular updates about their progress, upcoming events, important due dates, and work toward academic goals.

-Ideally, students check their grades, review their work for the week, and draft a version of their correspondence with parents before they send an email or record an audio update.
-As a result, this routine takes time, but it creates a level of accountability that is absent in a lot of classrooms.
-Often, parents do not know there is a problem or that their child is not completing the required work until it is too late.
-This routine creates time in class for the student to check their grades, reflect on their progress, and talk with the teacher if they are concerned about a particular assignment or grade.
+Ideally, students check their grades, review their work for the week, and draft a version of their correspondence with parents before sending an email or recording an audio update.
+As a result, this routine takes time, but it creates a level of accountability that is absent in many classrooms.
+Often, parents do not know there is a problem or that their child is not completing the necessary work until it is too late.
+This routine creates time in class for students to check their grades, reflect on their progress, and talk with the teacher if they are concerned about a particular assignment or grade.